This Vocabulary of Alliteration is a new aid in writing poems and songs,

 love and bus) is |A|.

-Almost any phoneme can be a stave, that is, an alliterating sound binding
+Almost any phoneme can be a stave, that is, a syllable-initial sound

-thirty-five staves are ordered alphabetically on the basis of the one or
+staves have been ordered alphabetically on the basis of the one or two

 The vowels in up and err are treated as one